 Highlights: Visit the Gardens of Augustus for panoramic views, take the chairlift to Monte Solaro, and enjoy the island’s luxurious ambience.

-Timing: Ferries depart frequently throughout the day, but it’s best to head out early to maximize your time on the island.
+Timing: Ferries depart frequently throughout the day, but it’s best to head out early to maximise your time on the island.

 7. Explore the Surrounding Area and UNESCO Sites